elementary-data/elementary/README.md

-**You can impact our next featues in this [roadmap](https://github.com/elementary-data/elementary-lineage/projects/1)** by voting :+1: to issues and oppening new ones.
+**You can impact our next features in this [roadmap](https://github.com/elementary-data/elementary-lineage/projects/1)** by voting :+1: to issues and opening new ones.

-Our plan is to eventualy build a data observability platform that is open, transparent and powered by the community.
+Our plan is to eventually build a data observability platform that is open, transparent and powered by the community.
 A solution that data teams could easily integrate into their workflows, detect data incidents and prevent them from even happening in the first place.